ZYSBplan/AutoCompletionLocal/vsc-extension-quickstart.md

 ## Explore the API

-* You can open the full set of our API wh
+* You can open the full set of our API when you open the file `node_modules/@types/vscode/index.d.ts`.